 Research suggests that various types of meditation could help improve insomnia and enhance sleep quality, ––––particularly mindful meditation appears to improve the quality of sleep and reduce daytime sleepiness in older people and people with chronic insomnia.

-So what is mindful meditation
+So what is mindful meditation?

-Mindfulness can help quiet the brain and prepares it for a deeper sleep.
+Mindfulness can help quiet the brain and prepare it for a deeper sleep.
 Shelby Harris, a clinical sleep psychologist, writes on mindful.org that in her private practice, one of the most common issues her clients have is dreading the night as it approaches and being apprehensive about attempting to fall asleep.

 Mindfulness can help you sleep better by making you more aware of your thoughts and allowing you to let go of fears rather than becoming caught on them.